jwinternheimer/data-blog/content/blog/2022-05-10-geographic-market-insights/index.markdown

 ## Signups By Country
 First we'll look at which countries drive the most signups.
 We exclude users for which no geographical data is available.

-The United States, India, Great Britain, France, and Canada are the largest contributors to signups.
+The United States, India, the UK, France, and Canada are the largest contributors to signups.

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-8-1.png" width="672" />